 Day 1 Scheduled flight from London to Denver, Colorado, followed by a short drive to Fort Collins for a three-night stay.

 Days 2–3 We will drive up into the Rocky Mountains National Park.
 As we rise in altitude we can expect to see Band-tailed Pigeon, Red-naped and Williamson's Sapsuckers, Cordilleran and Hammond's Flycatchers, Clark's Nutcracker, Steller's Jay, Townsend's Solitaire, American Dipper and MacGillivray's Warbler.
 We will stop along the Trail Ridge Road, above the treeline, to look for White-tailed Ptarmigan, American Pipit and Brown-capped Rosy-finch.
 As we rise through the various life zones, Golden-mantled Ground Squirrel, Colorado and Least Chipmunks and Yellow-bellied Marmot can be found and, with all this potential prey about, Golden Eagle and Prairie Falcon can be seen as high as the tundra.
-Some of the lakes in the area have excellent picnic sites with good birding and species we may see at these include Brown Creeper, Golden-crowned and Ruby-crowned Kinglets, Yellow-rumped (Audubon's) Warbler, Dark-eyed (Grey-headed) Junco, Pine Grosbeak, Cassin's Finch and the very tame Grey Jay.
-Both days will be spent in the mountains at altitudes of up to nearly 11,000 feet, birding and enjoying the superb views.
+Some of the lakes in the area have excellent picnic sites with good birding and species we may see at these include Brown Creeper, Golden-crowned and Ruby-crowned Kinglets, Yellow-rumped (Audubon's) Warbler, Dark-eyed (Grey-headed) Junco, Pine Grosbeak, Cassin's Finch and very tame Grey Jays.
+Both days will be spent in the mountains at altitudes of up to nearly 3300 metres, birding and enjoying the superb views.
 One evening we may look for Common Poorwill.

 Day 4 Today we will drive through the Pawnee National Grassland, where both Chestnut-collared and McCown's Longspurs breed alongside Horned Larks, Lark Buntings, Cassin's Sparrows and the declining Mountain Plover.
-Again there will be plenty of mammals about including Pronghorn, Coyote, Badger, Mule Deer and Black-tailed and White-tailed Jackrabbits as well as Thirteen-lined and Spotted Ground Squirrels and Black-tailed Prairie Dogs, whose holes are sometimes utilised by Burrowing Owls.
+Again there will be plenty of mammals about including Pronghorn, Coyote, American Badger, Mule Deer and Black-tailed and White-tailed Jackrabbits as well as Thirteen-lined and Spotted Ground Squirrels and Black-tailed Prairie Dogs, whose holes are sometimes utilised by Burrowing Owls.
 The small mammals attract birds of prey including Ferruginous and Swainson's Hawks.
 The gently rolling hills, cliffs and riparian woodland support Great Horned Owl, Common Nighthawk, Eastern and Western Kingbirds, Blue Jay, Northern Mockingbird and Bullock's and Orchard Orioles.
 We will continue to head north into Wyoming for a two-night stay at Laramie.

 Day 5 In the morning we will explore another grassland looking for any species we may have missed.
 In the afternoon we will visit Lake Hattie Reservoir, where we will look for breeding White-faced Ibis, Snowy Egret, Blue-winged, Cinnamon and Green-winged Teal, American Wigeon, Redhead, Wilson's Phalarope and Caspian Tern.